Sunilpal9401/Power-BI-SQL-Projects/Financial_Risk_Analysis/Readme.md

 ```

 ![6](https://github.com/user-attachments/assets/c6d7d538-6b76-4565-96e9-ae5bea92868a)

+`More clients prefer applying for credit on weekdays(17% across all weekdays).
+Few Clients(11%) applied for credit on Saturdays.
+The banks are usually closed on each alternative Saturday.
+It could also indicate that the clients are not using online channels(Need to analyze the sales channel).
+It could also indicate that the clients are busy with their household chores, family time, leisure,etc.`

 ### Part 3: Target Variable & Risk Analysis
 - **Credit Enquiries Analysis**: Analyze credit enquiries on clients before the loan application.